addcninblue/caldining/README.md

-# Cal Dining Slack Bot
+# Cal Dining Bot

-This is a Slack bot that sends the cal restaurant menu!
+This is a Slack + FB Messenger bot that sends the cal restaurant menu!

 ## Usage: